How can I support my colleagues?

 It’s likely that you may be feeling similar emotions or struggling with similar things to your colleagues so it can help to have informal chats either before/after or during your shift.
 Sharing some of what you’re experiencing, for example, stress or worries about family or friends, can help to remind colleagues that they are not alone in this and it is normal to find things difficult.
 It may also help to inform colleagues of support that is out there, for example this website.

 If you would like more information on how to effectively support those around, click here for a presentation on Psychological First Aid (PFA).
 PFA is based on a set of principles that we know help people to cope with and recover from ongoing difficult situations.
-There’s an e-learning module designed to teach the principles of PFA to anyone who is delivering health or social care which you can access here.

 You might notice that a colleague seems more stressed than usual and see changes in their mood (irritable, tearful) or their behaviour (making mistakes at work, not joining in with banter).
 If you think a colleague is having a difficult time, it is important to know that there are many things you can do, that don’t need to take up much time in order to do them.